 - published: 08 Sep 2013

-On this episode of New Earth Living, host Evita Ochel (http://www.evitaochel.com) talks about how we can get more sustainable and self-sufficient by becoming accountable for some of our food production.
+EBTV's New Earth Living with holistic and consciousness expansion teacher Evita Ochel (http://www.evitaochel.com) where she talks about how we can get more sustainable and self-sufficient by becoming accountable for some of our food production.
 She shares a tour of her food garden and tips for growing our food with harmony and balance with nature.
 Enjoy Evita's Optimal Health online video course at over 50% off using promo link below: https://www.udemy.com/optimal-health/?couponCode=YouTubeHealthy

 It seems like a simple question, but there are many factors to consider when working out whether you can grow all the fruit, herbs and vegetables your family eats in a year.
 In this video, we show how you can work out the amount of fresh food your family consumes, we explain what to consider when deciding which plants you will grow, and we suggest some techniques to help you grow more in the space you have to help meet your required yields.
 If you love growing your own food, why not take a look at our online Garden Planner which is available from several major websites and seed suppliers: http://www.GrowVeg.com http://gardenplanner.motherearthnews.com http://gardenplanner.almanac.com and many more...